emf-creaf/emf_newsletters/Current.md

 **Mentoring**:

+- Ms.C. level: A. Sañé
--   J. Dávila
+- Ph.D level: J. Dávila, J. De la Casa
+- Ph.D level (visitors): V. Saponaro (U. Tuscia, Italy)
+- Post-doc level: R. Balaguer-Romano, F. D'Adamo

 ### Model development

 **Design and implementation**:

--

-**Parameterization**:

--   ESUS package
--   Parameter estimation for medfate
+- Development of R package `forestables` (alpha version) for loading and harmonizing national forest inventory from several countries (Spain, France, USA).
+Currently available on EMF GitHub only.

+- Revision of soil hydrology in package `medfate` and of lateral transfer processes in the implementation of model TETIS in package `medfateland`, in collaboration with María González Sanchís (CTFC).

+- Development of R package `traits4models` aiming at facilitating the process of estimating plant species parameters for process-based models (harmonization of plant trait data bases and parameter table filling)

+**Parameter estimation**:

+- Development of model initialization routines for simulations in spatial contexts (forest inventory locations and continuous landscapes), to be used with package `medfateland`.

+- Harmonization of plant trait data sources and development of plant species parameter datasets for Spain, France, US and Australia.

 ### New software & updates

+- New version of package `meteospain` (v.
+0.1.4) released on CRAN
 - New version of package `meteoland` (v.2.2.1) released on CRAN
 - New version of package `medfate` (v.
+4.3.1) released on CRAN
-3.2.0) released on CRAN
+- Package `medfateland` (v.
+2.4.3) released on CRAN for the first time

 ### New datasets in the EMF catalog